RedFlameKen/TradeMartDocs/docs/server/endpoints.md

 This **POST** endpoint serves as a follow-up request endpoint for uploading media for a previously sent [/post/publish](#post-publish) request.
 This endpoint only accepts one media file at a time.
 So if a post has multiple media files, multiple requests to this endpoint should be made.

+Requests to this endpoint should have a `Content-Disposition` header that contains the filename of the media file to be uploaded.
+The Request's Content-Body should also contain the raw byte data of the file to be uploaded.

 ## /post/user/\{user_id\}
 This **POST** endpoint is used to gather post IDs related to the user with the